-Son of Anasuya and Atri, the Vedic ascetic sage Durvasa is one of the Avatar of Lord Shiva.
-The morphological origin of the name Durvasa comes from two roots dur – difficult and vas – clothes, dwelling, which literally means badly dressed or Who is difficult to live with.
+Son of Anasuya and Atri, the Vedic ascetic sage Durvasa is one of the avatars of Lord Shiva.
+The morphological origin of the name Durvasa comes from two roots Dur – difficult and vas – clothes, dwelling, which literally means badly dressed or Who is difficult to live with.

 In the Mahabharata, Durvasa Muni is described as an ascetic sage with a greenish-red complexion, a long beard, and tall stature; dressed in rags and carrying a stick of the sacred Bilva tree.
 Wherever he went, he was always accompanied by ten thousand disciples.
 In his travels, he kept strict vows and ate Durva (Dubo) herb only.

 Durvasa Muni was known for his hot temper and indomitable rage.
 People and Devas treated him with due respect, for they were afraid to anger the sage.
-Anyone who deviated from the path of dharma, Durvasa punished with a curse, preserving and protecting traditional norms and values.
+Anyone who deviated from the path of dharma, Durvasa punished with a curse using his yogic power, preserving and protecting traditional norms and values.

 Curses of Durvasa Rishi

-Rishi Durvasa, being of explosive temper, is said to have cursed and bestowed blessings on various deities and notable people in Hindu history and scriptures.
-Some of them include:
+Rishi Durvasa, being of explosive temper, is said to have cursed and bestowed blessings on various deities and notable legends and deities.
+These curses are well mentioned in Agni Purana, Matsya Purana, Ramayana, Mahabharat, and Srimad Bhagavatam.

 Curse to Indra